easymoney322/NAT-PMP-Spoof/README.md

 Both commands will create mappings that will last 7200 seconds (2 hours).
 Please note that according to RFC [6886](https://datatracker.ietf.org/doc/html/rfc6886/), "The NAT gateway MAY reduce the lifetime from what the client requested".
 Also, according to this RFC, some NAT-PMP-capable gateways may reject requests if time isn't set to zero.

 Both commands requrie additional data that will be fetched with mechanisms such as ARP-requests or win32 API.

-If, for some reason, the required data cannot be fetched, user must provide it manually by launch arguments.
+If, for some reason, the required data cannot be fetched, user must provide it manually by launch arguments:
 `NAT-PMP-Spoofer.exe -DA 192.168.1.228  -DM b1:6b:00:b5:ba:be  -PH 80 -PO 8080  -TCP  -GW 192.168.1.1  -GM c1:5c:0d:06:1e  -SM ba:be:de:fe:c8:ed -T 0`

 Providing additional data with launch arguments also increases speed of the programm, while also reducing network presence.

 # Q&A